Learning & Engagement

 PGCE Workshops

-Each year Glyndebourne delivers workshops for PGCE students in partnership with Universities near Glyndebourne and in our residency areas.
+Each year Glyndebourne delivers workshops for PGCE students in partnership with Universities near Glyndebourne.

 • University of Brighton – PGCE Art & Design